hapax/hapax.github.io/assets/form.md

-Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a cloud or a galaxy instead of a shoe.
+Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a cloud or an asteroid instead of a shoe.
 Arrangement is important.
 The eliminativist might reply that ducks and clouds and galaxies don't exist, so there is nothing to